albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 Reunion was succesfull.
 We noted the conclusions that Best model leads to MISA and it is interesting how the results change when switched to MISA.

 Roadmap
-1. Get the videos of DAVEnet
+1. Get the videos of DAVEnet [Done]
-2. Train fMISA truncating Matchmap
+2. Train fMISA truncating Matchmap [Done]
 3. Detect silence and punish the model
 4. Ablation study of the LVS threshold
 5. Try to make this parameters learnable, Hamilton mentions a regularizer
 6. Start making the skeleton of the thesis